 In addition to a new vaccination schedule for your cat which reduces the quantity and frequency of vaccines over the life of your cat, many feline health experts are also recommending using a combination of a healthy diet and dietary supplements to boost the immune system of your cat.

-4life makes a liquid product for people, as well as a product specifically for cats (TF Feline Complete
+4life makes a liquid product for people, as well as a product specifically for cats (TF Feline Complete).
+Cats with enhanced immune systems will need fewer vaccines, be less susceptible to parasites, including worms and fleas, and healthier over all.

 Here is a list of cat vaccination resources and information on immunization and immunity used as research for this site.